alvivar/wikilearnbot/README.md

 Bot that tweets random articles with images from Wikipedia.

-- The tweet publication queue is handled by QBot through qbot.json
+- The tweet publication queue is handled by Qbot through qbot.json